Family Friendly Rooms

 The 6,000 year history of Shetland means that there is plenty to see,do and learn when visiting the islands.
 There are fascinating archaeological sites such as Mousa Broch – the fines surviving Iron Age broch tower.
 Another must visit is the Bronze Age Bressay, a community project that rescued the prehistoric Burnt Mound of Cruester from coastal erosion by moving the site stone by stone to a new location.

-To find out more about attractions in Shetland please visit our Things to Do section.
+To find out more about attractions available to you when you visit Shetland, please visit our Things to Do section.